keeleleek/pextract2gf/README.md

 Bootstrap Grammatical Framework morphology and lexicon resource building with paradigms extracted with [pextract](https://github.com/marfors/paradigmextract).

-This work depends on the [pextract](https://github.com/marfors/paradigmextract) tool and the [DFDL schema](https://github.com/keeleleek/dfdl-pextract-schema) for converting the textual paradigm file to an appropriate XML and [pextract-xml](https://github.com/keeleleek/pextract-xml) for manipulating that XML.
+This work depends on the [pextract](https://github.com/marfors/paradigmextract) tool and the [pextract-xml](https://github.com/keeleleek/pextract-xml) for interfacing the extracted paradigms file.